Rural Outreach Tour Tasmania Victoria 7-14 2020

 Meet Dr Tasha Stanton

-Dr Tasha Stanton, Senior Research Fellow at University of South Australia, is taking her lab on the road, and wants you to join her along the way.
+Dr Tasha Stanton, Senior Research Fellow at University of South Australia, got the Brain Bus out on the road for the first time in 2016, and again in 2017.

 Tasha has won international awards for her research that uses illusions to help us understand the brain and pain.